Eric-YH/Regression-/README.md

 # Monthly Forecast

-This repo shows a simple Python workflow for forecasting monthly values using Linear Regression.
+A simple Python workflow for forecasting monthly values using Regression Models.

 ## Features
 - Load and clean CSV data (remove `$`, `,`)